gmontana/BREST/README.md

   pip install -r requirements.txt

 ## Docker Image
-If you are familiar with docker, you can leverage the BREST-Risk [BREST Docker Container](https://1drv.ms/u/c/8d3f676f686fa7bf/EZ87HcVZZlJPg1soX2iqXHUBfi8u8FNCIaF2g4_qHxUopg?e=RJoKU6) which has all the depedencies preinstalled and the trained BREST model.
+If you are familiar with docker, you can leverage the BREST-Risk [BREST docker Container](https://1drv.ms/u/c/8d3f676f686fa7bf/EZ87HcVZZlJPg1soX2iqXHUBfi8u8FNCIaF2g4_qHxUopg?e=RJoKU6) which has all the depedencies preinstalled and the trained BREST model.
+(Please get in touch for the password to download the docker container. `g.montana@warwick.ac.uk`)
 ```bash
 docker load -i brest_risk_0.1.0.tar
 ```